phamgi22/OMSCS/CS 7637 - KBAI/Exam 1/Lesson 03 - Semantic Networks.md

 - Knowledge representations
 - Semantic networks
 - Problem solving with semantic networks
-- Represent and reason
+- Represent and reason: represent the knowledge, represent the problem and use the knowledge to address the problem

 ## Representations

 Knowledge of representation has two elements:

-1. The language
+1. The language: has a vocabulary
-2. The content
+2. The content: knowledge

 E.g., `F = m*a` is an algebraic equation representing Newton's second law.